This is the page description.

 Lowell Deo (Reggie Thurkill) is a Seattle-based actor with a wide-ranging slate of roles to his credit.
 He has been featured on a number of prime time television series including Grimm (NBC), The Librarians (TNT), Z Nation (SyFy) and The Fugitive (CBS), in addition to his work in a variety of independent films and web series.
 An experienced voice-over artist, he is the narrator of numerous commercials and several PBS documentaries for WNET-NY and Oregon Public Broadcasting.
 A graduate of University of Texas with a Bachelor’s in Journalism, Lowell has decades of experience as a television reporter for stations including Little Rock, St. Louis, Baltimore and Seattle.
 He’s noted for his six years at KING-TV as producer/reporter for Evening Magazine, the number one local magazine show in the country at that time.

-Beth Harrington is an independent producer, director and writer, whose fervor for American history, music and culture has led to a series of award-winning and critically acclaimed films.
+Beth Harrington is an Emmy-award winning independent producer, director and writer, whose fervor for American history, music and culture has led to a series of critically acclaimed films.
 Her independent production Welcome to the Club – The Women of Rockabilly, a music documentary about the pioneering women of rock ‘n’ roll, was honored with a 2003 Grammy nomination and has been seen on public television and at film festivals in the U.S. and abroad.
 Beth’s most recent work, The Winding Stream – The Carters, The Cashes and The Course of Country Music appeared at over 30 festivals worldwide including a SXSW premiere and has won many top festival awards.
-Earlier work with WGBH-Boston for the NOVA science series was honored with two national Emmy nominations while her local work with Oregon Public Broadcasting has resulted in six regional Emmy nominations for historical and public affairs program producing and writing.
+Earlier work with WGBH-Boston for the NOVA science series was honored with two national Emmy nominations while her local work with Oregon Public Broadcasting has resulted in six other regional Emmy nominations for historical and public affairs program producing and writing.
 A rock ‘n’ roll singer and guitarist, she is most noted for her years as a member of Jonathan Richman & The Modern Lovers on Sire Records.